-The liability has been increasing over time in part due to additional benefit accruals but also due to decreases in the discount rate and other assumption changes, including the decrease in the discount rate from 7.30% to 7.00% that occurred in 2021.
+The liability has been increasing over time in part due to additional benefit accruals but also due to decreases in the discount rate and other changes in actuarial assumptions.

-Until the most recent year, the funded ratio had been decreasing over time in part due to decreases in the discount rate, recognition of the 2008/2009 market losses and because the State had not been making the full Statutory contribution.
-For 2021, the funding ratio reversed that trend and increased due to higher than expected asset returns and State contributions in excess of the Statutory contribution.
+Until 2021, the funded ratio had been decreasing over time in part due to decreases in the discount rate, recognition of the 2008/2009 market losses and because the State had not been making the full Statutory contribution.
+The funding ratio reversed that trend in 2021 and increased due to higher than expected asset returns and State contributions in excess of the Statutory contribution amount.
+The funded ratio on an actuarial basis increased again in 2022, despite poor investment returns due to asset smoothing, liability losses, and assumption changes, as the State continued to contribute the full Statutory contribution amount.